1-877-929-7245

 Your exploration of England's stories and history begins today as your plane touches down in London and you make your own way to our centrally located hotel.
 Once you have checked in and settled into your room, you are free to get your bearings in this multi-layered capital city.

-The hotel is a short distance from Regent's Park, and its location next to Warren Street Underground station puts many attractions that are further from the city center within reach.
-You could stroll along Oxford Street, home to the famous Selfridges department store, or seek out vintage style at Camden Market.
+Our hotel is a short distance from Regent's Park, and its location next to Warren Street Underground station puts many attractions within reach.
+You could stroll along Oxford Street, home to the famous Selfridges department store or seek out vintage style at Camden Market.
 Alternatively, you might like to delve into the fictional world of Harry Potter at King's Cross station, where you can find Platform 9¾.

 Returning to the hotel this evening, meet the Tour Manager and your group of fellow travelers for our first dinner together.
 Overnight London.